 I also supported legislation that would expand access to preventive health care services to help reduce unintended pregnancies, which would have the effect of reducing the need for abortions, as part of a comprehensive plan to improve access to women’s health care.
 I oppose the assault on women’s health care, including efforts to slash federal funding to health clinics where millions of women get access to critical health care services.
-Cutting funding to these vital programs only serve to imperil women’s health.
+Cutting funding for these vital programs only serves to imperil women’s health.

 Equality and Opportunity

 We need to close the wage gap between men and women in this country.
 Women still only earn 77 cents for every dollar earned by men.
-We need to strongly implement Lily Ledbetter Fair Pay Act – the law makes it easier to sue over gender discrimination in the workplace.
+We need to strongly implement the Lily Ledbetter Fair Pay Act – the law makes it easier to sue over gender discrimination in the workplace.
 I will also fight for the enactment of the Paycheck Fairness Act, which would provide a much-needed update to the Equal Pay Act by providing effective remedies to women who are not being paid equal wages for doing equal work.

-I also support the Pregnant Workers Fairness Act, which would require employers to make reasonable accommodations for pregnant workers, such as permission to use a stool while working a cash register, or carry a bottle of water to stay hydrated, or temporary reassignment to lighter duty tasks.
+I also support the Pregnant Workers Fairness Act, which would require employers to make reasonable accommodations for pregnant workers, such as permission to use a stool while working a cash register or carry a bottle of water to stay hydrated, or temporary reassignment to lighter duty tasks.
 It will also prevent employers from forcing women out on leave.
 These protections would allow pregnant women to keep working and supporting their families while maintaining healthy pregnancies.

 Women in the Military